Roof planned for U.S. Open's Arthur Ashe stadium

 MANCHESTER The bidding process has yet to begin but the joint proposal from the United States, Canada and Mexico to host the 2026 World Cup is already the heavy favourite to win.

-The United States Tennis Association (USTA) will reveal plans to build a retractable roof over the centre court at Arthur Ashe Stadium as part of major changes to the U.S. Open venue in Flushing Meadows.
+NEW YORK The United States Tennis Association (USTA) will reveal plans to build a retractable roof over the centre court at Arthur Ashe Stadium as part of major changes to the U.S. Open venue in Flushing Meadows, New York.

-The USTA announced a news conference for Thursday to detail the plans, which are part of a major overhaul of the venue, including the creation of two new stadiums at New York's Billie Jean King National Tennis Center.
+The USTA announced a news conference for Thursday to detail the plans, which are part of a major overhaul of the venue, including the creation of two new stadiums at the venue, known as the Billie Jean King National Tennis Center.

-Despite frequent calls for a roof, last year the organisation ruled out including one as part of the redevelopment, citing logistical issues.
+Last year the organisation ruled out including a roof as part of the redevelopment, citing logistical issues.

 Center courts at Wimbledon and the Australian Open have retractable roofs, while the French Open has announced plans to cover its main court.